Belphe13/CineML-Perfect-Human/README.md

-# CineML-Perfect-Human
+# CineML: Perfect Human

-Through the process of training with StyleGAN2, I look into a 13-min short film in Black and White 'The Perfect Human' directed by Jørgen Leth in 1967 and re-examine the idea of Perfect Human that was previous portrayed as a middle class Danish couple performing everyday rituals.
+Through the process of training with StyleGAN2, I look into a 13-min short film in Black and White [The Perfect Human](https://www.youtube.com/watch?v=XqQeSf24phU) directed by Jørgen Leth in 1967 and re-examine the idea of Perfect Human that was previous portrayed as a middle class Danish couple performing everyday rituals.

 ## Pre-processing of the Dataset